-25 feared dead after bus falls into canal in Karnataka, CM visits accident spot
+26 feared dead after bus falls into canal in Karnataka, CM visits accident spot

 Visuals from the site of the accident showed locals using roped to try and pull the bus out from the water body in the middle of what appears to be a field.
 Besides, fire and emergency personnel intensify their rescue operation.

 According to reports, several schoolchildren also killed in the mishap.
-The bus was ferrying over 30 people when it plunged into a canal.

 Also read: Sanathan Sanstha members killed Gauri Lankesh for her ideology, murder planned for 5 Years: SIT